-Established businesses and businesses with large funding and significant revenue have the budgets for marketing and advertising firms.
-But those companies, say a jewelry-making business that started in a garage, for example, or a clothing line based in someone’s bedroom – and continue the run that way – don’t always have the ability to market the same way.
-However, there are so many options for businesses that sell solely handmade goods, and each one can boost your business to the next level.
+Established businesses with large funding and significant revenue have the budgets for marketing and advertising firms.
+Tiny companies, like a jewelry-making business that started in a garage or a clothing line based in someone’s bedroom, don’t always have the ability to market the same way.
+However, there are many creative marketing options for businesses that sell handmade goods.

 “Anyone that has aspirations of being successful selling their products online needs a website, period,” said Jonathan Peacock, founder of Zibbet.
 “When promoting your brand online, you need somewhere to send them.
 This must be a website that you own, not a marketplace store like Etsy.”

-Peacock added that when you drive traffic to a marketplace, you almost always lose that traffic to another competing seller.
-Buyers are inundated with options on marketplaces.
-Even if they are sent to your store on a marketplace, the sidebar and bottom of the page are filled with suggestions for similar items from different sellers.
+Peacock added that when you drive traffic to a marketplace, you almost always lose that traffic to a competing seller.
+Buyers are inundated with options in online marketplaces.
+Even if they are sent to your e-commerce store, the sidebar and bottom of the page are filled with suggestions for similar items from different sellers.